-A. APPLICATION PROCESS
+A. Application Process

 ADOT staff review the application process prior to each application cycle.
 Public notice requirements are outlined in each program guidebook according to FTA circulars.
 MPD posts the announcement of the program application funding announcements via the ADOT website and email.
 Previous applicants, agencies that have expressed interest in the application process, and COGs/MPOs are notified.
-The Mobility Managers distribute the announcements locally including at the coordination council meetings and support ADOT application workshops.
+Additionally, Mobility Managers distribute the announcements locally including at the coordination council meetings and support ADOT application workshops.
 In Egrants, the ADOT Grant Management System, all registered parties see the notice of application availability.

 Outreach is conducted throughout the state to identify potential new subrecipients.
 Mobility Managers lead coordination meetings locally to identify providers willing to participate including tribal governments.
 The mobility managers support 5310 and 5311 applicants where needed.
 The coordination outreach supports transportation in the region and helps identify gaps in service.
 Each region prioritizes their needs rolling up to the State application process.
 Each application includes criteria to ensure that potential grantees are eligible for the project and eligible to receive FTA funds.
 Coordination through the MPO/COG coordinating councils is strongly encouraged for all programs and required for the Section 5310 program.
-Applications are made available for review by COG/MPO's when appropriate.

 ADOT provides technical assistance in the form of workshops, webinars, and written instruction manuals to assist FTA program applicants.
 A call center provides technical support for the online application and program managers and Mobility Managers provide support for the application process and transit development.
 The application and subsequent documents are managed through ADOT's online E-Grants system.
 All applicants are required to obtain login information to access the system and submit all application forms and documents through the E-Grants system.
-RTAP scholarships follow a different process (see RTAP policy manual).

 The application award process and review criteria are outlined in each program guidebook and/or announcement.
 Upon receipt of an application, ADOT conducts a threshold review to ensure applicants are eligible.
 A panel of at least three reviews each application per State requirement.
 The reviewers' "scores" are compiled, to rank each application/project for funding.
 The applications and the preliminary awards are reviewed for internal compliance with ADOT policies.
 Prior to award, a review of the subrecipient Title VI implementation plan and ADA policies is conducted by the Civil Rights office.
-Transit Staff conducts a Title VI and environmental justice analysis of the preliminary awards to ensure that projects are appropriately awarded and conducted in a non-discriminatory manner.
+Transit Staff conducts a Title VI and environmental justice analysis of the preliminary awards to ensure that projects are appropriately awarded and conducted in a non discriminatory manner.
 ADOT follows all State and Federal Review required processes.